enaqx/js-object-to-table/README.md

 js-object-to-table
 ==================

-JavaScript objects drawing themselves into a table
+JavaScript objects drawing themselves into a table using React

 Features:
  * Two classes of objects: LeftClass and RightClass.